Elementary Education Act 1870: Effects

 Between 1870 and 1880, 3,000 to 4,000 schools were started or taken over by school boards.
+The act required that every child should be taught in a reasonable building led by a qualified head teacher.
+62 temporary prefabricated buildings were constructed in London.
+Newly certified teachers like Elizabeth Burgwin became the head of a temporary school in 1874 until she and the staff moved to the newly constructed Orange Street Girls' School in Southwark that same year.

 Rural boards, run by parishes, had only one or two schools to manage, but industrial town and city boards had many.
 Rural boards favoured economy and the release of children for agricultural labour.
 Town boards tended to be more rigorous in their provisions, and by 1890, some had special facilities for gymnastics, art and crafts and domestic science.

 There were ongoing political clashes between the vested interests of Church, private schools and the National Education League followers.
 In some districts, the creation of boards was delayed by local vote.
 In others, church leaders managed to be voted onto boards and restrict the building of board schools or divert the school rate funds into church schools.

 Many factory owners feared the removal of children as a source of cheap labour.
 However, with the simple mathematics and English that they were acquiring, factory owners now had workers who could read and make measurements.

-In Wales, the Act is widely believed to be one of the most damaging pieces of legislation in the social history of the Welsh language, as children in Wales who very often knew no English were taught in English only.
+It is sometimes incorrectly claimed that the 1870 act forbid the use of the Welsh language at schools in Wales.
+The act does not mention Welsh and English was assumed to be the language of instruction; as had been the case in Welsh day schools since early in the 19th century.
+A trend towards more use of Welsh at schools in Welsh-speaking areas had begun prior to the act and continued after it.

 The Act established the foundations of English elementary education although it was not taken up in all areas and would be more firmly enforced through later reforms.
 The state's Gladstonian liberalism became increasingly involved.
-Lord Sandon's Elementary Education Act 1876 gave parents a legal obligation to ensure that their children were educated.
-Following continued campaigning by the National Education League, the Elementary Education Act 1880 ("the Mundella Act") required attendance to the age of 10 everywhere in England and Wales, with various exemptions.
+Lord Sandon's Elementary Education Act 1876 (39 & 40 Vict. c.
+70) gave parents a legal obligation to ensure that their children were educated.
+Following continued campaigning by the National Education League, the Elementary Education Act 1880 (43 & 44 Vict. c.
+23) ("the Mundella Act") required attendance to the age of 10 everywhere in England and Wales, with various exemptions.
 In 1891, elementary schooling became free in both board and voluntary (church) schools.